UCI-GDIM31/class-activities-prettypinkanteater/README.md

  by collision and the goal would have the ball pass through it, unlike the cat and ball, but also trigger a reaction.
 One of the issues when I first tested my game was that my cat was floating.
 I fixed it by adjusting the size and placement of the capsule collider so that it did not create a large space underneath the cat that would have it floating.

+### W5
+My question was on clarifying how references worked when it came to accessing methods from getting scripts or classes through GetComponent.
+The answer was that references store the script that is returned from GetComponent as a variable.
+When you use the variable storing it, you would have a . between it and the method being used just like a normal class.
 ## Open-Source Assets

 ### W1